How to Read the Course Descriptions

 Courses are regularly offered at Bristol Bay Campus at Dillingham, Chukchi Campus at Kotzebue, Kuskokwim Campus at Bethel and Northwest Campus at Nome.
-Through the Interior Alaska Campus, courses are available at Fort Yukon, Galena, McGrath, Nenana, Tok and Unalaska.
+Through the Interior Alaska Campus, courses are available at Fort Yukon, Galena, McGrath, Nenana, and Tok.

 Information about the frequency of courses at these community sites can be obtained from the local UAF representative.

 The first numeral of a course numbered in the hundreds indicates the year in which a student typically takes the course.
 For example, WRTG F111X is usually for first-year students and ENGL F318 is for third-year students.
 Freshman and sophomore students are cautioned to register for upper-division (300- and 400-) level courses only if they have adequate preparation and background to undertake advanced study in the field in which those courses are offered.

 |Developmental courses are preparatory courses that do not apply to associate, baccalaureate or graduate degree requirements.|